Prospective Faculty & Staff

 Baylor University is a private Christian university and a nationally ranked research institution, consistently listed with the highest honors among The Chronicle of Higher Education's "Great Colleges to Work For."
-Chartered in 1845 by the Republic of Texas through the efforts of Baptist pioneers, Baylor is the oldest continously operating university in Texas.
+Chartered in 1845 by the Republic of Texas through the efforts of Baptist pioneers, Baylor is the oldest continuously operating university in Texas.
 Baylor recruits new faculty and staff with a strong commitment to the classroom and an equally strong commitment to discovering new knowledge as we pursue our bold vision, Pro Futuris.

 For prospective faculty, qualifications include: research doctorate and active research and scholarship agenda required for tenure track appointments.
 Practice doctorate or research doctorate is required for clinical track appointments.
 Excellent opportunities for collaborative research with area healthcare agencies exist.
 All candidates must be eligible for licensure as a Registered Nurse in the state of Texas.

-Learn more about all Baylor University employment opportunities by clicking here.
 To find out what it means to join the Baylor family, click here.